-Joint & 1/2 Survivor, 10-Year Certain
+Joint & 1/2 Survivor, 10-year Certain

-This option pays you unreduced benefits for your lifetime.
+This option pays you reduced benefits for your lifetime.
 After your death, a beneficiary receives one-half of your monthly benefit for the rest of his or her life and, if both of you die before 120 monthly payments have been made, the balance of the 120 monthly payments will be made to one or more designees.

-Joint & Full Survivor, 10-Year Certain
+Joint & Full Survivor, 10-year Certain

 This option is available to you only if you have at least 15 years of credited pension service or you are at least age 65 when you retire.
 This option pays you reduced benefits for your lifetime.
-After your death, your beneficiary receives the same monthly payment for the rest of his or her life.
-The benefit is calculated according to your age and your beneficiary's age when you retire.
-If both of you die before 120 monthly payments have been made, the balance of the 120 monthly payments will be made to one or more designees.

-Retirement Transitions. .15 What ..
-Before You Retire . . . . .
-15 Choosing a Benefit Payment ...
-16 Life with 10-Year Certain.....
-16 Joint & 1/2 Survivor, 10-Year ...
-16 Joint & Full Survivor, 10-Year ...
-16 COLA Amount Determined? ....
-17 How Your Cost Of Living Adjustment (COLA) is Calculated .....
-17 Does My Pension Benefit Affect My Social Security Benefit?.....
-17 Windfall Elimination Provision (WEP) .....
-18 Government Offset (GPO) .....
-18 Your Social Security Benefit ....
-18 Planning During Your Career ...
-19 Read & Review .....
-19 Research & Prepare .....
-19 Attend ERF Seminars .....
-19 Early Career-0 to 9 Years .....
-19 Mid-Career-10 to 20 Years ...
-19 Pre-Retirement-21+ Years ....
-20 After Retirement .....
-20 Contact ERF .....
-20
+After your death,

+Retirement Transitions15

+What Before You Retire 15

+Choosing a Benefit Payment 16

+Life with 10-year Certain 16

+Joint & 1/2 Survivor, 10-year 16

+Joint & Full Survivor, 10-year 16

+COLA Amount Determined?
+17

+How Your Cost Of Living Adjustment

+(COLA) is Calculated 17

+Does My Pension Benefit Affect My

+Social Security Benefit?
+17

+Windfall Elimination Provision

+(WEP)

+Government Offset (GPO) 18

+Your Social Security Benefit 18

+Planning During Your Career 19

+Read & Review

+Research & Prepare 19

+Attend ERF Seminars 19

+Early Career-0 to 9 Years 19

+Mid-Career-10 to 20 Years 19

+Pre-Retirement-21+ Years 20

+After Retirement 20

+Contact FRF 20